 When your local council calculates the Council Tax bill for the property you are living in, it will count the number of adults living in the property.
-Most full-time students are exempt from paying Council Tax, so once they have provided evidence that they are exempt, they should not be included on the bill.
+Most full-time students are exempt from paying Council Tax.
 Those who are exempt will remain exempt until they complete, withdraw or are dismissed from their course.

 Students can claim exemption from Council Tax if they meet one of the requirements below:

 - 18 or 19 years of age and studying a Further Education course that is at least 12 hours of study per week and lasts at least 3 months (e.g. Foundation Diploma in Art and Design)